GioF71/spotconnect-upnp-docker/README.md

 ## References

 This is based on [this project](https://github.com/philippe44/SpotConnect) by [philippe44](https://github.com/philippe44).
-It will let you use your upnp/dlna renderers (including those created with [upmpdcli](https://github.com/GioF71/upmpdcli-docker) and [mpd](https://github.com/giof71/mpd-alsa-docker)).
+It will let you use your upnp/dlna renderers (including those created with [upmpdcli](https://github.com/GioF71/upmpdcli-docker) and [mpd](https://github.com/giof71/mpd-alsa-docker)) as Spotify Connect devices.

 ## Links